tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 The next sections are put together from a variety of sources.
 This guide mainly covers how to configure Manjaro post-installation.
 If you want to follow a different guide on installing the OS itself, skip the next 2 sections and I would recommend this guide: https://www.lifewire.com/dual-boot-linux-and-mac-os-4125733

+## Creating an installer on a usb flash drive

+Get yourself a basic usb flash drive of minimum 8 GB.
+I recommend using the program Etcher to format the disk.
+Get your preferred .iso from the official Manjaro website and flash the drive with Etcher.
+It's simple.

-## How do I create a partion, what is a partion and can I have an ASCII potato?
+## How do I create a partion, what is a partion and can I have a halfway chopped ASCII potato?

                                   ▒▒▒▒▒▒▒▒▒▒▒▒▒▒░░
                               ▓▓▓▓████████████████▓▓▓▓▒▒